 For parents with minor children, tax refunds present a great opportunity to build a

-is all about balancing your near-term well-being with your long-term needs.
-That is to say: You can still use some of your tax overage on something fun, like a new kitchen appliance or a getaway with friends, but prudence is key.
+Financial planning is all about balancing your near-term well-being with your long-term needs.
+That is to say: You still can use some of your tax overage on something fun, like a new kitchen appliance or a getaway with friends, but prudence is key.

 Still not sure about the best way to use your tax refund?
 Based on your unique circumstances and long-term goals, our financial advisors can recommend options that fit into your broader wealth management plan.